ashutoshsanghi3/AWS-CFT-TF-EKS-RDS/README.md

 - **AWS CloudFormation (CFT)** for infrastructure provisioning in **one AWS region**.
 - **Terraform (TF)** for infrastructure provisioning in **another AWS region**.

-In both regions, the project provisions an **EKS cluster** to deploy a **3-tier application** backed by an **RDS database**.
-The infrastructure is customized for each region using the respective IaC tool.
+In both regions, the project provisions an **Amazon EKS cluster** to deploy a **3-tier application** backed by an **Amazon RDS database**.
+The infrastructure is customized per region using the respective IaC tool.

+The application deployment pipelines integrate:

+- **Route 53 failover routing** to automatically redirect traffic between regions for high availability.
+- **SonarQube** for static code analysis and quality gates during the CI/CD process.
+- **Trivy** for container image vulnerability scanning of the frontend and backend before deployment.

+This setup ensures a secure, resilient, and automated multi-region application architecture.

 ---